rohandrummond/arbie-abroad/README.md

-# Arbie Abroad - Travel Blog
+# Arbie Abroad Travel Blog &nbsp; 🛩️

-A full-stack travel blog application built to share adventures with friends and family.
-Current refactoring CSS before implementing responsive design in the near future.
+Full-stack travel blog app built with React, Express, and MongoDB.

+A platform for sharing travel with friends and family, featuring an interactive world map, blog posts, comment system, user authentication, and admin content management features.

-## Tech Stack
+## Tech Stack 👷

-### Frontend
-- React.js
+__Frontend__: React, React Router, Redux, React Simple Maps, Custom CSS\
+__Backend__: Node.js, Express.js, Bcrypt, MongoDB

+## Features 🚀

+__Frontend__
+- Interactive SVG world map (React Simple Maps)
+- Dynamic Posts and Post pages powered by Express API
-- React Router for navigation
+- Account pages for user login & registration
+- Admin restricted pages for managing/creating post and managing users
-- Redux for global state management
+- Global state management with Redux for authentication
-- React Simple Maps for interactive SVG map
-- Custom CSS (no frameworks or libraries)

-### Backend
+- 401 & 404 error handling

+__Backend__
+- RESTful API with modular route handlers
+- Dedicated MongoDB collections for Users, Posts, and Comments
+- Secure authentication with bcrypt password encryption
+- User-linked commenting system
+- File upload support with GridFS

+## Setup ⚙️

+__Prerequisites__
 - Node.js
-- Express.js
+- npm
-- Express Session for auth
-- Bcrypt for password encryption
-- MongoDB for database storage

-## Key Features

-### Frontend
-- Interactive SVG world map on home page
-- Dynamic Posts and Post pages using data fetched from Express.js back-end
-- Account page for login/register functionality
-- Manage Posts, Create Post and Manage Users pages for front-end Admin functionality (restricted access)
-- Redux global state management for user authentication
-- 401 & 404 error handling

-### Backend
-- RESTful API with organised route handlers
-- Dedicated MongoDB collections for Users, Posts and Comments
-- Secure user authentication with bcrypt password encryption
-- Create, read and delete operations for blog posts
-- User-linked MongoDB commenting system for blog posts
+- MongoDB Atlas
-- File upload support using GridFS

-## Getting Started
+__Instructions__

-1. Clone the repository
+1. Clone the project using `git clone https://github.com/rohandrummond/arbie-abroad.git`
-2. Install dependencies for both client and server
+2. Install dependancies in root, `/client` and `/server` directories using `npm i`
+3. Create `.env` file in `/server` directory with MongoDB password using `MONGOSECRET=mongosecrethere`
-3. Set up your MongoDB connection
+4. Update `uri` in `/server/server.js` to match your MongoDB connection string
-4. Start the development servers

-## Contributing

-Feel free to submit issues and requests.
+5. Create `posts`, `users` and `comments` collections in the MongoDB web app
+6. Match Collection schemas to the `api/posts`, `api/users` and `api/comments` endpoints in `server.js`
+7. In the MongoDB web app, create your user in the `users` Collection with a `type` value of `"admin"`
+8. Run `node server.js` in the `/server` directory
+9. Run `npm start` in the `/client` directory
+10. The site will start on `localhost:3000` unless the port is busy
+11. Login as your admin user to start creating and managing posts and users

-## License
+## License 👨‍⚖️

-This project is open source.
+This project is open source under the MIT License.

+## Contact 📫

+Check out my other projects and contact info on my [GitHub](https://github.com/rohandrummond) profile.